 A quick and easy pork curry that can be cooked in minutes.

 Cut the pork fillet into thin slices.
-Heat the groundnut oil in a large wok and fry the red curry paste, minced ginger and garlic for 30 seconds.
+Heat the peanut oil in a large frying pan or wok over medium heat and fry the red curry paste, minced garlic and gingerfor 30 seconds.

 It is important to fry the paste in oil first to release the aromas of the aromatic herbs and spices.